hcuk94/henry-personal-website/_drafts/2022-10-29-Setting-up-Apache-Guacamole-in-Docker-with-Azure-AD-SSO.md

                 proxy_set_header X-Forwarded-Proto $scheme;
         }
 ```
-NB: In this example I am using /guacamole as the location - this is because otherwise you will get a SAML validation failure.
+NB: In this example I am using /guacamole as the location - this is because the docker container (and Tomcat) uses this path, so you will get a SAML validation failure if you don't.
 You could however add a similar block in your Nginx config for the root (/) so that the application is still accessible at this level.

 ## Restart Containers and Test
 Once all this is done, we can re-apply our Docker Compose config to bring the containers back up:
 ```
 sudo docker-compose up -d
 ```
-In my case Nginx is run on separate infrastructure, so I also performed a reload of Nginx elsewhere.
+In my case Nginx is run on separate infrastructure, so I also performed a reload of Nginx elsewhere to apply the updated config.

 Once Guacamole is back up, you can test your SSO.
 Depending on how you configured the EXTENSION_PRIORITY environment variable, you will either be taken straight to Azure AD auth, or presented with the Guacamole login and an option to use SSO.

+I hope this was helpful, and feel free to leave a comment if you experience any issues or have a suggestion/correction.